 Biography

-Dr. Wang's research has made significant contributions to the field of energy and sustainability.
-His studies have yielded essential understandings and innovative in-silico material/catalyst solutions for real-world problems such as photo/electrocatalysis, CO2 capture, and methane conversion.
+Dr. Wang's research has significantly contributed to the fields of energy and sustainability.
+His studies have led to essential understandings and innovative in-silico material/catalyst solutions for pressing global challenges, including photo/electro/thermo-catalysis, CO2 capture, and methane conversion.
 Furthermore, his research seeks to advance AI applications in Chemistry, enabling the rational and automated design of novel materials and catalysts with improved efficiency and performance.

 Research Overview